Meet the Staff

 Henry B. Smith Jr. is the Director of Development for ABR, serving in that capacity since October 2004.
 Born and raised in northwestern New Jersey, he graduated with a B.A. in Economics from Rutgers University in 1992.
 With a 13 year sales and management background, he earned an M.A. in Theology with an emphasis on Apologetics from Trinity Seminary in Indiana, graduating with high honors in 2005.
 In the fall of 2014, Henry will graduate from the M.A.R. program at Westminster Theological Seminary.

 Henry has written numerous articles for ABR, including: Turning the Cannons on New Testament Canon Criticisms, Redeeming the Carthaginians? and Cosmic Death in Romans 8: Affirming a Recent Creation.
 He also published an extensive exegetical paper on Romans 8:18-23 in the March 2007 Journal of Creation entitled: Cosmic and Universal Death from Adam's Fall, defending a six, 24-hour day understanding of Genesis 1-3 from an exegetical and theological perspective.
 He also published Canaanite Child Sacrifice, Abortion, and the Bible in the Journal of Ministry and Theology of Bible Baptist Seminary in the fall of 2013.

 Henry served as a volunteer at the Hazor excavations in 2007, and was the host of the ABR Biblical Egypt Study Tour in 2008.
 He also is the Administrative Director of the Khirbet el-Maqatir excavations and is a square supervisor.
 Henry resides in PA with his wife Birzavit and their daughter, Ava.
 Read articles by Henry B. Smith.

 Bryant Wood was born and raised in Endicott NY.
 After graduating from high school, he attended Syracuse University on an athletic scholarship, graduating with a B.S. degree in mechanical engineering.
 While at S.U., Wood participated in cross-country and track, setting school records in the 880-yard and mile events and serving as captain of both the cross-country and track teams in his senior year.
-He was also named Siekaly Scholar for outstanding athletic and academic achievement, was inducted into Pi Tau Sigma, a mechanical engineering honorary society, and was president of the Engineering Student Council.
+He also was named Siekaly Scholar for outstanding athletic and academic achievement, was inducted into Pi Tau Sigma, a mechanical engineering honorary society, and was president of the Engineering Student Council.